tuarua/Swift-IOS-ANE/package_for_ios_appstore/README.md

 #### Resigning for App Store Submission

+This script is for users who are still using AIR 27 AIR 28 now correctly creates a valid ipa for the App Store

 1. Disconnect and power off any connected iOS devices
 2. Ensure Xcode 8.3 is your default Xcode (Xcode 9 is not yet supported)